Financial Stress and Its Impact on Behavioral Health

 To mitigate the negative impact of financial stress on work performance, employers can offer support and resources to their employees.
 This can include financial wellness programs, access to financial planning resources, and promoting a culture that values open communication about financial struggles.
 By addressing the underlying causes of financial stress and providing assistance, organizations can help employees regain focus, motivation, and productivity in the workplace.

-See also Building Resilience in Mental Health Recovery
+See also The Role of Art in Expressing and Understanding Mental Health

 Strategies for Managing Financial Stress